omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

 At VMG, my focus has been on developing remote vital sign monitoring technolgy for telemedicine application.
 Check out our most recent work on mitigating skin-tone bias for remote heart rate estimation [here](/publication/2020-10-24-diverse-rppg).
 This research is being done in colloboration with [UCLA Health](https://www.uclahealth.org/).

-I obtained my B.S. in Physics with Cum Laude in 2019.
-During this time, I conducted research in the [Department of Physics & Astronomy, UCLA](https://www.pa.ucla.edu/) under the supervision of [Prof. Pietro Musumeci](https://www.pa.ucla.edu/faculty-websites/musumeci.html).
+I obtained my B.S. in Physics with Cum Laude in 2019 from the [Department of Physics & Astronomy, UCLA](https://www.pa.ucla.edu/).
+During this time, I conducted research under the supervision of [Prof. Pietro Musumeci](https://www.pa.ucla.edu/faculty-websites/musumeci.html).
 My focus was on investigating laser shaping tools for ultrafast electron photoinjectors.
 Check out our world's first demonstration of electron ghost imaging [here](/publication/2018-09-11-electron-ghost-imaging).

 Beyond research and academia, I enjoy soccer (Chelsea F.C.), bouldering, video games, reading, and listening to music and podcasts.
 I also have a passion to teach and to share knowledge.
 I am currently planning on starting a podcast in 2021 interviewing graduate students and their experiences.
 Please [email me](mailto:krish@kabra.com) if you're interested in sharing your story!